 If an individual chooses not to participate in the NC TBI Waiver and is still eligible for Medicaid, other Medicaid services for which the individual met medical necessity criteria, including Skilled Nursing placement would be made available.
-The individual's Tailored Care Manager/Care Coordinator will inform him/her of the other state and/or local services and supports available in lieu of waiver services.
+The individual's Care Coordinator / Care Manager will inform him/her of the other state and/or local services and supports available in lieu of waiver services.

 All opportunities to revise the plan of care will be explored if a beneficiary can no longer be served within the cost limit of the waiver.
-If services are unable to be provided within the cost limit of the waiver, the Tailored Care Manager/Care Coordinator will develop a discharge plan with the beneficiary and representative/s.
-If nursing facility placement is appropriate and acceptable to the beneficiary, Tailored Care Manager/Care Coordinator will provide guidance in how to locate a nursing facility in their community.
+If services are unable to be provided within the cost limit of the waiver, the care coordinator / Care Manager will develop a discharge plan with the beneficiary and representative/s.
+If nursing facility placement is appropriate and acceptable to the beneficiary, the care coordinator will provide guidance in how to locate a nursing facility in their community.